30 Minute Donut Hole Recipe

 I’m generally very opposed to labeling recipes with a time.
 The whole 30 minute meal fiasco is something that I don’t really sign on to.
-I get that people need quick recipes, but I’ve tested a number of thirty minute meals that take actually closer to an hour.
-And I know what I’m doing. (mostly)
+But this Homemade Donut Hole Recipe is worth labeling with a time because you really can make them in about 30 minutes.

-But sometimes, once in a while, I think it’s important to really put some emphasis on how doable a recipe is.
+Sometimes, I think it’s important to really put some emphasis on how doable a recipe is.
 This is that time.
+This donut hole recipe has no yeast in it but uses a few other leavening ingredients that make for one very delicious donut hole!

 Normally, I’m sure you know, donut holes are the remains of donuts.
 What’s poked out.
-These donuts have most likely been rising and yeastifying for hours.
+These donuts have most likely been rising with yeast for hours.
 It makes it almost impossible to make donuts and donut holes on a whim.

-But, if we just focus on the holes, there are some shortcuts we can take that get us really close to the real deal in a fraction of the time.
+But, if we just focus on the donut hole, there are some shortcuts we can take that get us really close to the real deal in a fraction of the time.

 I’m not going to lie to you and tell you that these are as good as a perfectly prepared yeasted donut, but they are very tasty.
 Trust me when I say that your friends and family will not complain if they happen to end up on your breakfast table.